neworldmc/BREAD/README.md

 ## Build
 This project uses Maven.
 Just clone a copy of this project to your storage and run `mvn clean package` to build.

-The available plugins are in directory `spigot/target` and `sponge/target`.
+The available plugins will be built in directory `spigot/target` and `sponge/target`.

+## Metrics
+This project uses bStats to collect data.

+For Sponge, this function is disabled by default.
+You can enable it by typing `sponge metrics bread enable` on your server to support our work.

+For Spigot, this function is enabled by default.
+If you don't want to send data to bStats, you can disable bStats by changing `plugins/bStats/config.yml`.

 ## Contributing
 Just fork this project, modify your fork, and send a pull request to our project, like contributing on other projects on GitHub.